Skip to content

 Key Takeaways

-• DuroMax offers a larger catalog with 31 published generators versus Generac's 24.
+• DuroMax offers a larger catalog with 31 published generators versus Generac's 24, providing more options across wattage ranges.

 Top Model Matchups